Ationet/ationetdocs/ATIONet_Mobile_Payment_Fleet_Api_-EN.md

 >You can read more about QR in the [Static QR Image](#Static-QR-Image) section.

-### Terminals/Controllers
+### Terminals or Controllers

-In the Terminals/ Cotrolers menu You have to create a new Terminal of the type AN-MobilePayment.
+In the Terminals/Cotrollers menu You have to create a new Terminal of the type AN-MobilePayment.

 ![ationetTR](Content/Images/SiteSystemCommander/terminalConfiguration.PNG)